fact-benchmark/factbenchmark/model.md

 ### A self-grading test

-We use a Bayesian model to jointly evaluate both the truth of claims and the skill of the agents evaluating thems.
+We use a Bayesian model to jointly evaluate both the truth of claims and the skill of the agents evaluating them.

 To set context, prior work in this space includes <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing